in-rolls/ration_bihar/scripts/readme.md

 To run it
 ```
-parser/main.py
+python3 scripts/parser/main.py
 ```

-It will output csvs for every table in the site and one for every contact in the parsed folder
+It will output all records in a SQLite DB at `parsed/ration_cards.sqlite`.
+Tables are divided into

+- ration_card_details
+- district
+- town
+- village
+- fps
+- tahsil
+- panchayat